deepinv/deepinv/paper/paper.md

 The code is unit-, integration- and performance-tested using `pytest` and verified using `codecov`, and is compliant with PEP8 using `black`.
-We adopt an object-oriented framework where base classes provide abstract functionality and interfaces, sub-classes provide specific method implementations or special cases, reducing code duplication, facilitating users to implement new or specialized functionality while inheriting existing methods.
+We adopt an object-oriented framework where base classes provide abstract functionality and interfaces, subclasses provide specific method implementations or special cases, reducing code duplication, facilitating users to implement new or specialized functionality while inheriting existing methods.

 ### Documentation